Submit Your Session Proposal Today!

 Conference Registration And Attendance:

 - All presenters must register for the conference, even if you live or teach outside of Florida.
-Pre-registration will be from early August through early October.
+Pre-registration will be from early August through late September.
 On-site registration will be available at a higher cost.
 Conference exhibitors and speakers invited by the executive committee are exempt from this requirement.

 - By submitting a proposal, you agree to attend in person and present your session if your proposal is selected.
-Please do not submit a proposal if you are not sure that you will be available to travel to Orlando on October 13-16, 2022.
+Please do not submit a proposal if you are not sure that you will be available to travel to Ponte Vedra Beach on October 5-8, 2023.
 Cancellations for reasons other than unavoidable emergencies may affect the committee's decision to accept future proposals.

 FAEA Membership Required:

 - Membership in FAEA must be current to submit a proposal and to present at the conference if selected.